capejs/capejs/content/collection_agents.md

 The _collection agents_ are JavaScript objects that have following capabilities:

-* Keeping an array of objects that represent resources of the server.
+* Keeping an array of objects that represent a _resource collection_ of the server.
-* Creating, updating and deleting these resources by sending Ajax requests to the server.
+* Creating, updating and deleting the members of this collection by sending Ajax requests to the server.

 Cape.JS provides similar objects called _data stores_.
 But, they lack Ajax functionalities so that